 Still, eat your vegetables

-While negative-calorie foods are something of a misconception, that doesn’t mean you shouldn’t eat plenty of these low-calorie fruits and vegetables.
-While a high fruit and vegetable intake may not be critical from a body composition perspective, as calories reign supreme there, it does contribute to health.
-And it may even aid in weight loss – but not because of negative calories.
+While negative-calorie foods are something of a misconception, that doesn’t mean you shouldn’t eat plenty of low-calorie fruits and vegetables.
+While a high fruit and vegetable intake may not be absolutely needed from a body composition perspective, as calories reign supreme there, it does contribute to overall health.
+And it may even aid in weight loss — but not because of negative calories.

-But remember that calories still count – so adding a ton of fruits and veggies to your diet without changing anything else isn’t a magical path to fat incineration.
-If fat loss is your goal, the added fruits and vegetables need to replace more calorie-dense options.
+But remember that calories still count, so adding a ton of fruits and veggies to an already hypercaloric diet without changing anything else isn’t a magical path to fat incineration.
+If fat loss is the goal, the added fruits and vegetables need to replace more calorie-dense options.

 Figure 1.1 – This Is Not How It Works

-For example, you could replace some of your pasta with zucchini noodles.
-Another example might be that you make a stir-fry with lots of vegetables, but opt for a smaller portion of rice.
-Or that you snack on a bowl of cantaloupe instead of a sleeve of crackers.
-Each of these scenarios would increase your food volume that you stay full, while also reducing your overall caloric intake.
+For example, you could replace half of your pasta with zucchini noodles.
+You could make a stir-fry with lots of vegetables, but opt for a smaller portion of rice.
+You snack on a bowl of cantaloupe instead of a sleeve of crackers.
+Each of these scenarios would increase the volume of food you’re eating while also reducing your caloric intake.